heavenstime/fastGMatch/README.md

   * The programs are licenced by GPL v3.
   * Fast image matching method using Gaussian smoothing by sliding discrete Fourier
   * Sample images (Graffiti and Boat) are contained for check the program.

 ## Programs
-  * C programs for the matching program
+  * C++ programs for the matching program
+    (There are older C programs in src directory.)
   * M-files to check the former's results.

 ## Compile of matching program
-  `cd src`
+ 1. `cd srcCPP`
-  `make`
+ 1.  `make`

 ## Usage of the matching program
- 1. `cd src`
+ 1. `cd srcCPP`
  1. `./fastGMatch command imageName templateName`
   * command = 0 : Search a part that is similar to template data (templateName) from input image (imageName)
   * command = 1 : Make and output template data (templateName) from input image (imageName)
-  * Folders for input images and output images are specified by macro variables (WORKDIR and WORKOUTDIR, respectively) in fastGMatch.h
+  * Folders/Directory for input images and output images are specified by macro variables (WORKDIR and WORKOUTDIR, respectively) in `parameter.h`

 ## Example
   * Make template